cdapio/coopr/docs/docs/source/guide/admin/overview.rst

 .. include:: /guide/admin/admin-links.rst

-In this page, we explore various concepts behind Cask Coopr administration and explain various tools used in Cask Coopr for administrators to configure and manage their clusters.
+In this page, we explore various concepts behind Coopr administration and explain various tools used in Coopr for administrators to configure and manage their clusters.
 At the core of a Coopr cluster is the notion of a **Template**, which is the blueprint or the primordial stuff of what Coopr clusters are comprised of—it is the essence or the DNA of how different parts and components come together to materialize into a cluster.